nesi/support-docs/docs/Storage/Long-Term_Storage/Preparing_small_files_for_migration_to_Nearline_storage.md

     `find` command, so that the archive stores files as relative paths, not absolute paths.
 This choice will make a big difference when you come to extract the archive.
 In the example above, we go one step
-    further: The && means, \"Only run the next command if this command is successful, i.e. it completes with an exit code of 0.\"
+    further: The && means, "Only run the next command if this command is successful, i.e. it completes with an exit code of 0."
 -   The `-type f` option restricts the search to look for files only.
     Directories, symbolic links and other items will not be found.
     However, files within subdirectories will be found.